MSLNZ/msl-equipment/docs/index.rst

 This package is used to help manage and connect to equipment in the laboratory.

-Three items are used by **MSL-Equipment** to help organise (and share) equipment that is available in the laboratory to perform a measurement:
+Three items are used by **MSL-Equipment** to help organise (and share) equipment that is available in the laboratory to perform a measurement

-1. A :ref:`configuration`
+1. :ref:`configuration`

+and two different types of :ref:`database`

-2. An :ref:`equipment_database`
+2. :ref:`equipment_database`
-3. A :ref:`connection_database`
+3. :ref:`connection_database`

 The following example illustrates a configuration file that specifies a database containing 6 Digital Multimeter's that are available in a lab which can be used to measure a voltage.
 The person performing the measurement specifies which of the Multimeter's they are using as an **<equipment>** XML tag in the configuration file.
+They load the configuration file using the :obj:`~msl.equipment.config.Config` class, which is the main gateway into the **MSL-Equipment** package.

-The `configuration file`_ that specifies the example database_ to load and the Digital Multimeter to use for the voltage measurement is as follows:
+The `configuration file`_ that specifies the example_ database to load and the Digital Multimeter to use for the voltage measurement is as follows:

 .. literalinclude:: ../msl/examples/equipment/example.xml
    :language: xml

-Load the example database_ from the `configuration file`_:
+Load the example_ database from the `configuration file`_:

 .. code-block:: python